rohithsure2000/funnel-analytics-platform/README.md

 If `data/processed/warehouse.db` exists (i.e. you've run the pipeline), the dashboard queries it live.
-Otherwise it automatically falls back to the precomputed results in `dashboard/demo_data/` and shows a banner saying so — this is what makes the cloud deployment below possible without bundling the real ~200MB dataset.
+Otherwise it automatically falls back to the precomputed results in `dashboard/demo_data/` and shows a banner saying so, this is what makes the cloud deployment below possible without bundling the real ~200MB dataset.

 ### Deploying the live demo